google/automl/lion/README.md

 <img src="./fig/ft.png" width="90%">

-## Hyperparameter and batch size choices
+## Instructions for hyperparameter tuning and batch size choices

 - Lion is simple and has fewer hyperparameters compared to AdamW and Adafactor as it does not require $\epsilon$ and factorization-related ones.
 To ensure a fair comparison, we tune the peak learning rate $lr$ and decoupled weight decay $\lambda$ for both AdamW (Adafactor) and our Lion using a logarithmic scale.